Native token

 Transaction ID: e404241902ba0a8825cf199b3083bff81cd518ca30928ca1267d5e0008f32277

 Now the transaction should be published to the network.
-If you have an active block subscription (which you can do with drk subscribe), then when the transaction is confirmed, your wallet should have your new tokens listed when you run:
+When the transaction is confirmed, your wallet should have your new tokens listed when you run:

 Token ID | Aliases | Balance